 The Ancient Ocean Battlefield

-Both of these predators lived in every ocean of the world, which were much warmer at the time.
-They preyed on huge whales, dolphins, porpoises, pinnipeds, giant sea turtles, sharks and probably anything else they came across.
+Both of these predators lived in every ocean of the world, which was much warmer at the time.
+They preyed on huge whales, dolphins, porpoises, pinnipeds, giant sea turtles, sharks, and probably anything else they came across.
 It’s even likely that smaller individuals of either species would have fallen prey to the other.
 But the primary food source for both was marine mammals.

-A genus of ancient whale called Cetotherium would have been a target for both Megalodon and Livyatan.
-These whales grew to about 15 feet in length, and weighed around a ton.
+A genus of ancient whales called Cetotherium would have been a target for both Megalodon and Livyatan.
+These whales grew to about 15 feet in length and weighed around a ton.
 They were filter feeders, ill-equipped to defend themselves, and easy prey.

 Larger whales were on the menu too, including ancient relatives of the massive Blue Whale.
 It is believed Megalodon may have subdued prey larger than itself by biting the fins off first, then coming in for the kill.